Ministry of Defence (India): Defence Secretary, other senior officials and Scientific Adviser to Defence Minister

-The ministers are supported by a number of civilian, scientific and military advisers.
+The ministers are supported by several civilian, scientific and military advisers.

-The Defence Secretary as head of the Department of Defence, is the senior most civil servant in the ministry and is responsible for coordinating the activities of the four departments in the ministry.
+The Defence Secretary as head of the Department of Defence, is the senior most civil servant in the ministry and is responsible for coordinating the activities of the five departments in the ministry.
 His/her role is to ensure that the MoD operates effectively as a department of the government.
 Defence Secretary is assisted by additional secretaries and joint secretaries to Government of India posted in the ministry.
 The Defence Secretary, generally, is an officer from the Indian Administrative Service, apart from the Defence Secretary, there are three other secretary-level posts in the Ministry of Defence.

-Scientific Adviser to Defence Minister plays a key role in formulation of research and development policies and promoting self-reliance in Indian defence industries.
+The Scientific Adviser to the Defence Minister plays a key role in the formulation of research and development policies and in promoting self-reliance in Indian defence industries.